azukashi/auto-commiter/README.md

 subtract(year, "y");
 ```

 Year here represents the year to start the commits.
 Greater the value of year, more dense the graph along main axis.
-Example - subtract(2,'y')
+Example: `subtract(2,'y')`

 ```js
 add(days, "d");
 ```

 Difference of commits between timestamps.
 Less the value of days, more dense the contributon graph will be.
-Example - add(4,'d')
+Example: `add(4,'d')`

 ```js
 makeCommit(700);